Hopkins, Williams among 5 must-start Week 2 fantasy football wide receivers - UPI.com

 Look for Chargers star Justin Herbert to easily surpass that total, using Williams, Keenan Allen, Austin Ekeler and other talented pass catchers to feast on the Titans defense.

-Williams is my No. 12 option and can be plugged in as a low-end WR1 or high-end WR2.
+Williams is my No. 10 option and can be plugged in as a low-end WR1.

 Wide receiver DK Metcalf and the Seattle Seahawks will face the Detroit Lions in Week 2.
 File Photo by Terry Schmitt/UPI